kernelmethod/ChaChaCiphers.jl/README.md

   building blocks for other cryptographic primitives, such as the ChaCha20-Poly1305 AEAD algorithm.

+The default stream cipher provided by this package follows [Daniel Bernstein's original implementation](https://cr.yp.to/chacha.html) (using a 64-bit counter and 64-bit nonce), which allows you to generate 1 ZiB of random data before the nonce must be recycled.

 ## Usage

 You can start using ChaChaCiphers.jl for random number generation by creating a